October 29, 2020 • 8 min read

 Because of the psychology of how we humans relate, you’re forced to think fresh when you invoke your little rubber ducky, and your problem may be quite simply solved. — David B. Hayes

 XY Problem.
 When you’re asking for programming help from someone, start by easing them into your situation, stating the problem, your assumptions, and what you’ve tried and learned.
-Give them the chance to poke holes in your logic.
+Start from the beginning and give them the chance to poke holes in all of your logic.

 Remember that if your diagnostic theories were accurate, you wouldn’t be asking for help right?